piaudonn/DefenderForHowler/FromHowlerToDefender.md

 ### Data Collection Rule

 There is no API to create an incident in the Graph API.
 Instead, we ingest custom data in the Sentinel workspace and we trigger incident on that data.
-To allow ingestion, a custom endpoint is created (it gives us an API endpoint to use in Howler).
+To allow ingestion, a Data Collection Rule of the kind `Direct` is created (it gives us an API endpoint to use).
+To retrieve the ingestion endpoint, you can look at the json details of the Data Collection Rule in the Azure portal.

 Howler also uses a service principal in the destination tenant with the RBAC role *Monitoring Metrics Publisher* to be allowed to send data.

 ### Near realtime analytic rule